-When you get arrested for DUI in Ohio, you might think there’s little you can do, especially if you take a breath, blood, or urine test and your results are over the .08 Ohio legal limit.
-It may be in your best defense to contact a Columbus DUI attorney.
+When you get arrested for DUI in Columbus, you might think there’s little you can do, especially if you take a breath, blood, or urine test and your results are over the .08 Ohio legal limit.
+It may be in your best defense to contact a Columbus DUI lawyer.
 There are a number of ways that you can fight the charge.
-An experienced Columbus DUI attorney can discuss with you all of the options available to you for fighting your specific DUI charge.
+An experienced OVI attorney in Columbus can discuss with you all of the options available to you for fighting your specific DUI charge.

 The Fourth Amendment in the Bill of Rights protects Americans against unreasonable searches and seizures without warrants.
 The amendment was written to protect people’s homes, but later was interpreted by the courts to include their vehicles.
 That means that police need probable cause to make a vehicle stop, which counts as a “seizure” for purposes of the Fourth Amendment.
 To have probable cause, the police officer, deputy, or trooper making the stop must have a reasonable suspicion that you’ve broken a law, and the officer has to provide “specific and articulable” facts to support the stop.